 Requirements and Test Management

-The connection between requirements and tests provide deep traceability.
+The connection between requirements and tests provides deep traceability.
 Engineers can understand the connection between these items, back and forth.
 That lets them perform change impact analyses before a change to a requirement or test is made.
-It also supports regulatory compliance, where manufacturers must document their processes, including the verification of requirements satisfaction via tests.
+It also supports regulatory compliance, where manufacturers must document their processes, including the verification of requirement satisfaction via tests.

 Review and Approvals

 Of course, no design process is linear.
 It is often highly iterative with project reviews, peer reviews, checks by managers and more.
 Jama Connect helps digitize this process with something called Review Center.
-It allows for many items managed in Jama Connect to be sent for review or for sign-offs.
-This includes functionality like voting as well as electronic signatures.
-Review Center brings this to a centralized place in Jama Connect, where everyone across different departments can get involved.
+This allows for many items managed in Jama Connect to be sent for review or for sign-offs.
+This includes functionality like voting, as well as electronic signatures.
+Review Center is located in a centralized place in Jama Connect, so that personnel across different departments can get involved.

-As you might imagine, as you modify things like requirements or tests in Jama Connect, the system is keeping track of every incremental change.
-Now, what’s interesting is that Jama Connect publishes those changes as an activity stream, much like a stream of things seen on a social media platform.
+As you might imagine, as you modify items like requirements or tests in Jama Connect, the system keeps track of every incremental change.
+Now, what’s interesting is that Jama Connect publishes those changes as an activity stream, much like a stream of comments seen on a social media platform.
 Individuals can subscribe to the activity stream of different items.
 Have a requirement that closely impacts your work?
 You subscribe to it.
 Everything that happens to that item then shows up in a combined stream that is presented to you.
 That stream also acts like an audit trail of sorts, for you or for the company.

-Many small and mid-sized companies have products and development processes just as complex as their larger peers.
-Yet, they don’t have the armies of resources to support big PLM or ALM solutions.
+Many small and mid-sized companies have products and development processes that are just as complex as those of their larger peers.
+But these companies don’t have the armies of resources to support big PLM or ALM solutions.
 In this regard, Jama Software offers a reasonable approach, offering their solution through several infrastructure options.
 It is available as part of a public cloud option, where Jama Software hosts the solution for many different companies.
 It can be deployed as a private cloud option, where a company deploys it to a service like Amazon Web Services.
 Finally, Jama Connect can be implemented in an on-premise configuration.
 There is a lot of flexibility in how it can be deployed.

 While a few companies might rely solely on Jama Connect as their system for product development, most will use a range of tools to fulfill a variety of needs.
 Jama Connect can integrate with other solutions using TaskTop, OpsHub, or their REST API.
 TaskTop and OpsHub specialize in connecting to a wide variety of other solutions, allowing companies to stitch together their own ecosystem.
 Companies can also use Jama Connect’s REST API to create their own integrations.

-Jama Connect is unusual in it supports a number of different development methodologies, including agile, waterfall, iterative, and numerous others.
-It is a differentiator to keep in mind while assessing solutions.
+Jama Connect is unusual in that it supports a number of different development methodologies, including agile, waterfall, iterative and numerous others.
+This is a differentiator to keep in mind when assessing solutions.